-Dr. Blesh is an Assistant Professor in the School of Natural Resources and Environment at the University of Michigan and part of the Sustainable Food Systems Initiative.
+Dr. Blesh is an Assistant Professor in the School for Environment and Sustainability at the University of Michigan and part of the Sustainable Food Systems Initiative.
 Through her work she explores the potential for agroecological management to improve the sustainability of food production.
 She uses interdisciplinary and mixed-methods research approaches to measure and assess environmental, agronomic, and social outcomes of a diverse range of agri-food systems, drawing on theories and methods from disciplines such as agroecology, biogeochemistry, ecosystem ecology, soil science, rural sociology, and political ecology.
 Practicing interdisciplinarity, thinking systemically, and integrating multiple perspectives are all fundamental components of her scholarship.

 Anne Elise Stratton